flokleiser/ChatGPT_arduinoV2/README.md

 #  ChatGPT_arduinoV2

-This project makes it easy to connect physical devies to a large language model, for prototyping so called "Large Language Objects".
-The project is essentially a voice assistant optimised for running on a raspberry pi with an attached arduino.
+This project makes it easy to connect physical devices to a large language model, for prototyping so called "Large Language Objects".
+The project is essentially a voice assistant optimised for running on a raspberry pi with an attached Arduino.
 The code has been tested on Linux and Mac OS, and is optimised for Raspbery PI.

-After following the installation instructions, create an .env file with the openAI api key in the following format, or add it to the config.js file in an external usb stick.
+After following the installation instructions, create an .env file with the openAI api key in the following format, or add it to the config.js file on an external usb stick.

  ```bash
 OPENAI_API_KEY='******************************'